 - PRS-RSTD related side conditions given in clause 10.1.23 for FR1 and FR2 are fulfilled, for a corresponding Band.

-- RSCPD related side conditions given in clause 10.1.x for FR1 and FR2 are fulfilled, for a corresponding Band.
+- RSCPD related side conditions given in clause 10.1.43.2 for FR1 and FR2 are fulfilled, for a corresponding Band.